 Twamley, Louisa Anne, later Meredith, 1812—1895

 Louisa Anne Twamley was born in Birmingham, the daughter of Thomas Twamley (1757-1834), miller and corn inspector, and Louisa Anne Twamley, née Meredith (1769-1840).
 Her early works include Poems (1836) and The Romance of Nature (1836), a poetical-botanical volume with coloured plates depicting individual flowers, dedicated to Wordsworth.
-An Autumn Ramble on the Wye (1839) was her first travel book, published the year in which she married her cousin, Charles Meredith (1811-1880), and removed to Sydney, New South Wales.
+An Autumn Ramble on the Wye (1838) was her first travel book, published the year before she married her cousin, Charles Meredith (1811-1880), and removed to Sydney, New South Wales.
 Further travel writings built on her experiences there and at the Meredith estates in Van Diemen's Land: Notes and Sketches of New South Wales (1844), My Home in Tasmania (1852), and Over the Straits: A Visit to Victoria (1861).

 Lawson, Elizabeth.
 ‘Meredith, Louisa Anne (1812–1895)’.
 ODNB.